AI-Hypercomputer/xpk/examples/batch.md

 ```bash
 kubectl get pods
 ```
-Names of pods from slurm task execution begin with "xpk-def-app-profile-slurm".To see pods on which batch task was executed.
+Names of pods from slurm task execution begin with "xpk-def-app-profile-slurm".

 To see logs run:
 ```bash